 Below is a list showing the common chord qualities and their respective intervals.

 |Major||Root – Major third (M3) – Perfect Fifth (P5)|

 |Minor||Root – minor third (m3) – Perfect Fifth (P5)|

 |Diminished||Root – minor third (m3) – Diminished fifth (dim5)|

 |Augmented||Root – Major third (M3) – Augmented Fifth (Aug5)|

 While there is a great deal more that could be expanded upon with regard to chords, the intention of this article is to provide an introduction to chord theory in a way that is simple for those new to guitar and music theory in general.
-By learning the basics e.g. what chords are, how to read chord charts, how chords are named and how chords are constructed you are building a foundation that can be built upon as your knowledge of music theory increases.
+By learning the basics and understanding how chords are constructed you are building a foundation that can be built upon as your knowledge of music theory increases.

 I highly recommend if you found this article useful to also check out our articles on learning all notes on the guitar fretboard along with our introduction to music scales as each will help strengthen your knowledge and help you become not only a more knowledgeable guitarist but also a better musician in general.
-I hope the information on guitar chord theory has been helpful, and as always if you have a question please be sure to leave a comment below.
+As always if you have a question please be sure to leave a comment below.